ayointegral/cloud-sandbox-backstage/catalog/ansible-docker-host/docs/overview.md

   assert:
     that:
       - docker_icc | default(false) == false
-    msg: "Inter-container communication should be disabled by default"
+    msg: 'Inter-container communication should be disabled by default'
 ```

 ## Swarm Role